stehrn/tradebook/SYNTHETIC_METRICS.md

 # Putting everything together

 ## Synthetic metrics
-A synthetic metric (or indicator) is a value derived form the combination of other metrics, the metrics themselves are measuring some property or feature of something you are interested in understanding more about.
+A synthetic metric (or indicator) is a value derived from the combination of other metrics, the metrics themselves are measuring some property or feature of something you are interested in understanding more about.

 We’ve already seen there are multiple metrics to the problem space related to:
 * Cost